 Smith et al. (2015) concluded the harvest rate of 15% may be too high for Redbait and suggested a Tier 1 harvest rate of 9% for Redbait East and 10% for Redbait West, with the Tier 1 rate being applied for not more than 5 years.
 Tier 2 harvest rates for Redbait East and West were recommended to be 50% of Tier 1 rates and should not be applied for more than 10 years.
 The study results also indicated it is not safe to apply Tier 2 harvest rates unchecked for long periods of time (Smith et al. 2015).
+The Atlantis-SPF biomass estimate for Redbait East is 82,000 t (typical range: 75,000-105,000 t) and 66,000 t (typical range: 59,000-70,000 t) for Redbait West (Smith et al. 2015).

 A DEPM assessment of Redbait East was conducted during 2005-2006.
-The fishery in both the East and West sub-areas is currently managed at the Tier 2 level.
+The fishery in both the East and West sub-areas are currently managed at the Tiers 2 and 3, respectively.

-Fishery statistics from 1997/98 to 2014/15 have been supplied by relevant jurisdictions and collated by SARDI Aquatic Sciences.
+Fishery statistics from 1995/96 to 2015/16 have been supplied by relevant jurisdictions and collated by SARDI Aquatic Sciences.
 Annual data are reported in fishing seasons (May 1 to April 30) rather than financial years as was done in previous assessments (e.g. Ward et al. 2013, 2014c, 2015c).

-Estimates of total annual catch supplied for Redbait East include data from the NSW Ocean Fisheries (Hauling and Trawl), Victorian Ocean Purse Seine Fishery, Tasmanian Scalefish Fishery and the Commonwealth SPF.
+Estimates of total annual catch supplied for Redbait East include data from the NSW Ocean Fisheries (Hauling, Trap and Line, Trawl), Victorian Ocean Purse Seine Fishery, Tasmanian Scalefish Fishery and the Commonwealth SPF.
 In the West, total annual catch estimates include data from the Tasmanian Scalefish Fishery and Commonwealth SPF.